hamish2014/FreeCAD_assembly2/README.md

 FreeCAD_assembly2
 =================

-Assembly workbench for FreeCAD v0.15 with support for importing parts from external files.
+Assembly workbench for FreeCAD v0.16 with support for importing parts from external files.
-Please note that the Assembly 2 workbench is a work under progress and still contains bugs.
+Please note that the Assembly 2 workbench is no longer maintained.

 Intended work-flow:
   * each part in the assembly is designed in its own FreeCAD file